-Big Red is a solid fellow.
+Big Red is what every gelding is expected to be, laid back, quiet and a powerhouse.
 He doesn’t get upset about anything; he is as easy going as he is easy on the eyes.
 He’s got such a good head on him he could be finished out to so many professions.
 He’s been used for some breakaway roping.
 And of course he leads well, saddles easily, ties and loads in trailers like a champ.
 This is a gelding to watch – he is going to be a star player on someone’s team and with a glance at his pedigree, its easy to see why!

 Jeri – 2015 – Black – Mare – 14.2 Hands

-Thankfully she is very sweet and stable so if nothing else, she can be a benefit to anyone that has grandchildren that need a babysitter.
 She was bred and had a beautiful baby colt this year!
-The father is a registered buckskin Quarter Horse.
+(He is weaning age and would not be sold with his mother) The father is a registered buckskin Quarter Horse.
 The foal is a handsome bay and already we can tell he’s going to be a pest!
 He absolutely loves people – people have treats!
 Ask us for more information on Jeri and her colt, “Ringo”!!